 Don’t push me cause I’m close to the edge, I’m trying not to lose my headGrandmaster Flash & the Furious Five, The Message

-Much of hip hop music & rap (street poetry set to a beat) is the storytelling of the harsh realities of life.
-Its music, lyrics and stories are ustilised in The Harmony Workshops to understand the root causes and link between poor mental health influences such as Adverse Childhood Experiences (ACEs) and substance misuse.
+Much of hip hop music & rap (street poetry set to a beat) is the storytelling of the harsh realities of life for some.
+Its music, lyrics and stories are ustilised in The Harmony Workshops to understand the root causes and link between poor mental health influences such as Adverse Childhood Experiences (ACEs), trauma and substance misuse.